Alpine Walkers 2017

 My name is Liv Flower, I’m 17 years old and I’m from Phillip Island.
 I’ve been coming up to Wollangarra since mid 2014, and in that short span of time it has become my second home.

 Through Woll I’ve been able to explore the high country more and more each stage I go on, and Alpine Walk is going to be an epic opportunity to see more of the mountains!
 I’m so excited to get up there and witness some incredible views, be around wonderful people and do what I love most (hiking – if you didn’t know!).
 I am absolutely thrilled to have been asked to do Alpine Walk this year with the others, and it excites me for future adventures up in the mountains!
 Through the walk, the 5 of us will be raising some money for young people who might not otherwise be able to head up to Woll and experience the mountains.
 This is awesome because it means loads more young people can continue to come to Woll and spread the love (and jam).
 If you would like to donate to my alpine walk fund, please send a direct deposit to:

 Acc name: Wollangarra Outdoor Education Centre

 And put ‘OFAW17’ into the description so they know it’s for my fund!

-The Alpine Walk is a major fundraiser for Wollangarra and Mittagundi that occurs around Easter each year.
-The walk is a huge and exciting undertaking, winding through some of Victoria's most rugged and remote high country.
+The Alpine Walk is a major event and fundraiser for Wollangarra and Mittagundi that occurs in the Easter school holidays each year.
+The walk is a huge and exciting undertaking, winding through some of Victoria’s most rugged and remote high country.

 Their packs weigh well over 20 kg and contain everything they need to live in an alpine environment for an extended period, including clothing, sleeping bags, tents, cooking gear, first aid supplies, food and water.